 Students will complete a COVID-19 screening each morning (available through the Gordon College app or online).
 Screening results will route to medical professionals in the Health Center.
 Students who report symptoms will be asked not to proceed with their normal routine until they speak with a staff member in the Health Center.
 The Health Center will reach out to students who report symptoms, but students are also free to reach out to the Health Center directly if they prefer.
 A staff member from the Health Center will call the individual, evaluate their status and recommend an appropriate course of action, if one is deemed necessary.
 If quarantine (for a student showing possible symptoms) or self-isolation (for a student who is confirmed to be positive for COVID-19) is necessary, meals will be delivered, and the student’s health will be carefully monitored.
 If a student is confirmed to be positive, we will ask them to return home if practically and safely possible.
 If this is not possible, we do have the ability to isolate a limited number of students on campus while they recover.

 All students will be required to take a COVID-19 diagnostic test—and show a negative result—prior to their return to campus and to participate in campuswide testing after classes begin.
 See “COVID-19 Testing Protocols” for up-to-date information in light of Governor Baker’s new travel order issued on July 24.
-Throughout the semester, the College will have testing available for symptomatic individuals that the Health Center determines should be tested.
+Every student will be tested again, on campus, during the first week of classes.
+Throughout the semester, the College will carry out weekly surveillance testing of the Gordon on-campus community.
+In addition, the College will have testing available for symptomatic individuals that the Health Center determines should be tested.
 When appropriate, the Health Center may also ask non-symptomatic individuals to be tested if they are believed to have come into close contact with an individual who is symptomatic or who tests positive.
-Students will be asked to do daily symptom reporting, as faculty, staff and visitors have been doing (and will continue doing) each day they are on campus.
+Students must complete daily symptom reporting, as faculty, staff and visitors have been doing (and will continue doing) each day they are on campus.

 Gordon has always been a place that practices hospitality, but we realize the pandemic is requiring us to rethink our existing protocols.
 Before interacting with the campus community, visitors will be asked to complete an online health screening and self-certify their compliance with state, federal and local guidance around travel.
 We will welcome visitors across campus but are asking them not to enter residence halls, classrooms or the library.
 While on campus, we ask that visitors maintain social distancing and wear a mask while indoors and while outdoors when social distancing is not possible.